jordz3/LoRa-Lab/README.md

 ## Lab Experiments

-Now that you have the software environment running go to the LoRa lab instructions to complete some experiments.
+Now that you have the software environment running go to the LoRa [Lab-Tasks](/Lab-Tasks/README.md) instructions to complete some experiments.
 ```
 ~\LoRa-Lab\Lab_Tasks
 ```